jrauljperez02/FormApp/README.md

 https://form-app-weld.vercel.app/

-In folder utils, inside src/components path, you will find all the required fields that a customer has to fill to use the form register app
+In folder utils, inside src/components path, you will find all the required fields in JSON files, that a customer has to fill to use the form register app, all I did was fetch those JSON and use it inside form component

 ## Or you can run the project using the following available scripts